GSA/piv-guides/_userconfig/1_ssh.md

      > _This automatically fills in the **Cert** and **SSH keystring** textboxes._

   2. Copy and paste the **SSH keystring**&nbsp;**_value_** (i.e., SSH key) into **Microsoft Notepad** and save it.
-  3. Provide your SSH key to the Jump server administrator and ask that it be added to your Jump server account.
+  3. Provide your SSH key to the SSH server administrator and ask that it be added to your SSH server account.

-     > _Once the Jump server account has been set up with your SSH key, you can use your PIV to log in.
+     > _Once the SSH server account has been set up with your SSH key, you can use your PIV to log in.
-     > For other Jump servers, submit a service ticket to the administrator and include the IP address of the Jump server you are using, your account name, and your PIV's SSH key._
+     > For other SSH servers, submit a service ticket to the administrator and include the IP address of the SSH server you are using, your account name, and your PIV's SSH key._

 #### Verify your PuTTY login and proceed with SSH